-78)82) Auditing emergency Public Procurement faces obstacles, since the situation on the ground may make it difficult to use common audit methods.
+81) Auditing emergency public procurement faces obstacles, since the situation on the ground may make it difficult to use common audit methods.
 Physical inspections may be very important for this type of urgent and deformalized procurement, but may be very difficult to implement.
 In the situation whereby a SAI cannot afford to be physically to the premises of the audited entity, a SAI may switch to remote working, with the support of online solutions and IT platforms.
 In such circumstances, the SAI may have to develop measures for operational efficiency and safety of such channels.
 Auditors may need to continuously evaluate if the evidence obtained with those methods is sufficient to ensure that the audit findings are reasonable, relevant and reliable.

-- 79)83) Reporting and follow-up in audit of Public Procurement follows the same steps and requirements as in performance audit (ISSAI 3000) and compliance audits (ISSAI 4000). - 80)84) The auditor is expected to provide constructive recommendations that are likely to contribute significantly to addressing the weaknesses or problems identified in the procurement and may also address significant instances of noncompliance noted or weaknesses found in controls. - 81)85) When looking into the most common audit findings and recommendations of audits of Public Procurement conducted by SAIs, it may conclude that they cover many areas and situations.
-Nevertheless, the most typical situations refer to: - Lack of a strategic approach to Public Procurement, failure of procurement to achieve innovation or environmental objectives or lack of due procurement planning, management or control; - Insufficient justification and background studies for needs, investments and procurements; - Imprecise definition of the procurement object or splitting of the procurement object or estimated costs; - Lack of important information in the procurement documents, such as deadlines to submit tenders or details of the procurement object or requirements;
+- 82) Reporting and follow-up in audit of public procurement follows the same steps and requirements as in performance audit (ISSAI 3000) and compliance audits (ISSAI 4000). - 83) The auditor is expected to provide constructive recommendations that are likely to contribute significantly to addressing the weaknesses or problems identified in the procurement and may also address significant instances of noncompliance noted or weaknesses found in controls. - 84) When looking into the most common audit findings and recommendations of audits of public procurement conducted by SAIs23, it may conclude that they cover many areas and situations.
+Nevertheless, the most typical situations refer to: - Lack of a strategic approach to public procurement, failure of procurement to achieve innovation or environmental objectives or lack of due procurement planning, management or control;

-&lt;sup>19 Summary of the information included in the Public Procurement Audit Practical Guide.
+23 Summary of the information included in the Public Procurement Audit Practical Guide.